rantonels/anagrammm/README.md

 >>> db.find_anagrams()
 ```

-and this will do the same as readncalc.py, and will display the same information.
-However, when it's done, db will now have the .anagrams attribute:
+and this will do the same as readncalc.py.
+(This displays a progress bar, if you want to print directly the anagram groups, do ```db.find_anagrams(verbose=True)```).
+When it's done, db will now have the .anagrams attribute:

 ```python
 >>> len(db.anagrams)